Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 There are pristine beaches, jagged cliffs, lush forests and vegetation, and coral reefs!
 Hawaii has the perfect mix of flora and fauna.
 And the beautiful weather all year long makes this location one of the best kayaking destinations in the US.

-Plus, some of the most beautiful part of Hawaii can only be viewed from the sea.
+Plus, some of the most beautiful parts of Hawaii can only be viewed from the sea.
 So, what better way to do this than on a kayaking adventure?

-From the turquoise waters of Honolua Bay to the sandbars of Kealakekua Bay and the amazing Na Pali Coast, this article highlights some of the best kayaking destinations in Hawaii.
+From the turquoise waters of Honolua Bay to the sandbars of Kealakekua Bay and the amazing Na Pali Coast, this article highlights some of the best kayaking destinations in Hawaii, along with the top guided kayak tours to enjoy.

 Want to skip all the planning and just access my detailed Hawaii Itineraries complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 Are you hoping to go kayaking in Hawaii?
 You’re in luck!
 There are TONS of places in Hawaii for kayaking.
-Here are a few top picks!
+Here are a few top picks for a kayaking destination in Hawaii, along with the top Hawaii kayaking tours!

 Honolua Bay, Maui